1918–1938: First Czechoslovak Republic

 The exhibition introduces important cultural events of the period and emphasizes the first republic's cosmopolitan and multinational character.
 This approach aims not only to show with historical accuracy how wealthy and diverse the culture of the young state was but also offer inspiration for the present where the lack of historical knowledge often results in xenophobic attitudes.
 The permanent exhibition is accompanied by an extensive educational program.

 Trade Fair Palace – 3rd floor

-The exhibition is held with the support of the Ministry of Culture of the CR.
-It si part of celebrations commemorating important events in Czech history marked by the year 2018.
-For the list of all events that are held in the framework of the celebrations, visit the website czechandslovakcentury.com.
+The permanent exhibition is held with the support of the Ministry of Culture of the CR.
+It opened on the occasion of celebrations commemorating important events in Czech history marked by the year 2018.

 Czech Post, Postal Museum

 Moravian Gallery in Brno

 National Film Archive

 National Museum – Náprstek Museum of Asian, African and American Cultures